The Regional Support Groups are run by volunteers and some of them are supported and facilitated by healthcare professionals.

 For further details, email Ann Starkie at email@example.com or Sarah Ward at firstname.lastname@example.org.
 Catch up with the group’s news at www.facebook.com/#!/groups/212136705472382/ or visit their website norfolkandnorwicheczema.wordpress.com

-Parents and carers of children of all ages are welcome to drop in for advice, support and literature.
-The meetings will take place at The New Devon Clinic, 55 Hyde Road, Paignton, Devon, TQ4 5BP.
+Parents and carers of children of all ages are welcome to ‘drop in’ every Friday morning between 9.30 am and 11.30 am to the New Devon Clinic, 55 Hyde Road, Paignton, Devon, TQ4 5BP for advice, support and literature.

 Group founder Marlene Hochstrasser is hoping to arrange for local health professionals to come along and talk about concerns and offer invaluable advice.
 To find out more, please contact Marlene by email email@example.com or by phone on 01803 401001.